mrmoleje/olympics-rmarkdown-to-word/README.md

-:construction_worker: :cold_sweat: I need to bind all R Markdown repos into one with a description of each :construction_worker:
+:construction_worker: I need to bind all R Markdown repos into one with a description of each :construction_worker:

 # Olympics R Markdown to word